Envalee/js-tools/README.md

 ## Features

-* Datatype Objects (Float, Int, Vector, String, and more...)
+* Datatype Objects (Float, Int, Vector, String, and more to be a little bit like TypeScript without big build tools)
-* Formatter for easy date strings (Date:Time) or easy number strings (Zerofill)
+* Formatter for easy date strings (Date : Time) or easy number strings (Zerofill)
 * Objetmanager for more options to manage data
 * Arraymanager to manage arrays easier
 * LocalStorageManager to manage local data easier
 * Calculator for easy math and to have common functions in one place (average, sum, count, percentage, ...)
+* Utility functions to wait until something happens or to get a random hex ID and more...
 * more is comming...

 ## Usage